vimode/frontend-mentor-challenges/social-proof-section/README.md

 ### What I learned

 I am used to starting with the desktop view first so tried the mobile first approach.
 At first it felt really easy but this challenge had a unique desktop view which meant I had to do a lot of things in the media queries which felt a little backwards as I am not used to this type of work flow.

 ### Challenges

-I am learning a lof about manipulating background images in CSS with the  vast number of unique properties it has but I still failed to position them to match the design.
+I am learning a lot about manipulating background images in CSS with the  vast number of unique properties it has but I still failed to position them to match the design.

 Mobile first is something either I will embrace or reject, I am not sure yet.
 I had to rewrite a lot of CSS properties after I started writing the media queries.